top of page

 What if we need to cancel or change the date?

-The retainer is non refundable in the case of a cancellation, as once a contract has been signed and the retainer paid, I turn away other commissions for your date.
+The retainer is non refundable in the case of a cancellation, as once a contract has been signed and the 50% retainer has been paid, I turn away other commissions for your date.

 What kind of equipment do you use?